Non-Hermitian skin effect and lasing of absorbing open-boundary modes in photonic crystals: Lasing

 Figure \ref{Fig_conf} shows the field profiles of the absorbing open-boundary modes nearest and next-nearest to the real frequency axis, and of the (almost) lasing configurations under the incident plane-wave light at the corresponding peak frequencies of Fig. \ref{Fig_amp}.

-The field patterns (a) and (b) [or (c) and (d)] resemble very well except for the intensity due to the normalization scheme.
+The field patterns in Figs. \ref{Fig_conf}(a) and \ref{Fig_conf}(b) [or \ref{Fig_conf}(c) and \ref{Fig_conf}(d)] resemble each other very closely, except for the intensity due to the normalization scheme.
 This resemblance indicates that the amplification is caused by the corresponding absorbing open-boundary mode.
-As the mode is localized near the top (right) boundary in (c), the amplification of the incident light is forward-oriented in (d).
+As the mode is localized near the top (right) boundary in \ref{Fig_conf}(c), the amplification of the incident light is forward oriented in \ref{Fig_conf}(d).

 Similarly, we can show that the Fabri-Perot-like fringes of the amplification spectrum of $N=16$ in Fig. \ref{Fig_amp} are caused by the corresponding absorbing open-boundary modes.